 5. Use an Advocate / Be an Advocate for Others

-You can also become a partner of The TakeCHARGE Campaign – contact us to learn more!
+You can also become a sponsor of The TakeCHARGE Campaign – contact us to learn more!

 TakeCHARGE is a grassroot national campaign sponsored by Pulse Center for Patient Safety Education & Advocacy AKA Pulse of NY- Please join and partner with us! www.TakeCHARGE.care